euronion/trace/README.md

 ### Supply

-* Supply time-series are synthetically generated (hourly curves, one representative year) using Global Energy GIS
+* Supply time-series are synthetically generated (hourly curves, one representative year) using [atlite](atlite.readthedocs.io/)
-* Config for creating supply via `config.yaml`
+* Config used for creating the supply time-series via `config.yaml`
 * Supply is attached to networks via `actions/attach_supply.py.ipynb`
     1. LCoE for all different supply quality classes is determined
     2. Domestic demand is compared to LCoEs